syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/TreeMap-Layout.md

 documentation: ug
 ---

-# TreeMap Layout
+# Tree Map Layout

-The [`ItemsLayoutMode`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMap~ItemsLayoutMode.html) of the TreeMap control specifies the mode in which the items should be laid out.
+The [`ItemsLayoutMode`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMap~ItemsLayoutMode.html) of the tree map control specifies the mode in which the items should be laid out.
 This layout will be applied for all the tree map levels.
 It includes four different types of layout.

-## Squarified Layout
+## Squarified layout

-#### Code Sample
+#### Code sample

 {% tabs %}